 It is even more interesting to note that with an increase in the length of the wire and the complexity of the circuit, the tissue can be shaped like a computer or a neural network.

 For example, Fink made a system of 1.650 seams sewn into a shirt.
-The tissue analyzed the human skin's temperature and humidity data and, after some training, learned to recognize the type of exercise it performs with 90% accuracy.
+The tissue analyzed human skin temperature and humidity data and, after some training, learned to recognize the type of exercise it performs with 90% accuracy.

 The fabric sample developed by MIT can withstand up to 10 washing and drying cycles and does not restrict movement.